 The New York Bariatric Group conducted a survey of nearly 2,000 men and women across the country to analyze the general consensus and perspective on commercial weight-loss programs versus surgical weight-loss procedures.

-The New York Bariatric Group survey asked the participants to share their thoughts on the effectiveness of bariatric surgery as well as the safety.
-They compared these thoughts to the success rate from commercial diet programs.
-Ultimately, the study has found that there is a huge lack of understanding in the successes of weight loss surgery and the proven results patients experience after surgery.
+Participants were asked to share their thoughts on the effectiveness and safety of bariatric surgery.
+The team compared these thoughts to the success rate of commercial diet programs.
+Ultimately, the study found that there is a huge lack of understanding about weight loss surgery and the proven results patients experience after surgery.

 Of the 981 males and 1,082 females surveyed, 58% considered some weight loss, while 46% didn’t have an opinion on weight-loss programs at all.
 When it came to weight loss programs, 23.5% chose services like Weight Watchers, and only 6.3% would undergo weight loss surgery.

 Nearly 60% of those studied were either overweight or obese.

 In terms of weight loss results, 57.6% believed that weight loss surgery was not worth the procedure, arguing that patients would only lose 30-80 pounds in two years.

 47.5% believed bariatric surgery to be too dangerous.
 Not only has bariatric surgery been proven to be safe and effective by the New England Journal of Medicine, but the procedure can also have long-term successful results.

 56.5% had no idea that weight loss surgery could be covered by their health insurance, and 25.7% assumed that their health insurance would not cover the surgery at all.